ncatlab/nlab-content/pages/8/9/2/3/3298/content.md

 +-- {: .num_remark}
 ###### Remark

-In words this means that the Hochschild complex is obtained froms the bar complex by "gluing the two ends of a sequence of elements of $A$ to a circle by a bimodule".
+In words this means that the Hochschild complex is obtained from the bar complex by "gluing the two ends of a sequence of elements of $A$ to a circle by a bimodule".

 The fact that the circle appears here has in fact a deep significance: the Hochschild chain complex may be understood in [[higher geometry]] as encoding functions on a [[free loop space object]] of whatever $A$ behaves like being functions on.